Gerrit Badenhorst: Strongman

 Badenhorst was eight times South Africa's Strongest Man.
-Badenhorst was also a seven time World's Strongest Man finalist, coming second at the 1995 World's Strongest Man and third at the 1996 World's Strongest Man contests.
+Badenhorst was also a seven time World's Strongest Man finalist, coming second at the 1995 World's Strongest Man and third at the 1996 World's Strongest Man where he established the inaugural strongman deadlift world record from the standard 9 inch height with 410 kg.

 In strength athletics Badenhorst had already made an impact in South Africa having been crowned South Africa's Strongest Man in 1989, 1990 and 1992.
 At the 1992 World's Strongest Man as a newcomer he placed fourth.
 In 1993 he won the highly regarded World Strongman Challenge and entered the 1993 World's Strongest Man contest as one of the favourites but had to retire due to an injury in the Pole Push.

 At the 1994 World's Strongest Man he again came fourth.
 Determined to improve, and having won South Africa's Strongest Man once again, he entered the 1995 World's Strongest Man as one of the favourites.
 Despite an injury sustained in the Bavarian stone lift during the qualifying heats, he came second overall to Magnus Ver Magnusson in the finals.
 He competed in a further five World's Strongest Man contests, coming third in 1996, and 7th in 2000.
 Badenhorst won his heat at the 1998 World's Strongest Man and qualified for the final, but sustained an injury and was unable to compete.